mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 The `date` method now have the behavior of the v6 `dateWithTimezone` method.
 The following changes have been applied:

-- It's first argument is now mandatory, you need pas pass `undefined` to get a date with the current timestamp instead of passing no argument
+- Its first argument is now mandatory, you need to pass `undefined` to get a date with the current timestamp instead of passing no argument

   ```diff
   - adapter.date();